The WWF is run at a local level by the following offices...

-The programme was initiated in 2004 was originally called the Biodiversity and Wine Initiative (BWI).
-Over the subsequent decade, the BWI team worked with over 250 landowners and cellars to set up their environmental management plans and put systems in place to meet market requirements through the Integrated Production of Wine (IPW) certification scheme.
+The programme was initiated in 2004 and was originally called the Biodiversity and Wine Initiative (BWI).
+Over the subsequent decade, the BWI team worked with over 250 landowners and cellars to set up their environmental management plans and put systems in place to meet market requirements through the IPW certification scheme.

 What are the big wins?

 - This unique partnership raised the awareness of the natural biodiversity and has catalysed behaviour change towards more sustainable farming practices within the wine growing regions of South Africa.

 - Over 90% of SA’s wine industry has embedded environmentally responsible farming practices into their business as represented in IPW’s sustainability seal.